PMSSC: Parallelizable multi-subset based self-expressive model for subspace clustering: Parallelizable Multi-Subset Based Sparse Subspace Clustering

-This is the formulation of the optimization problem for subspace clustering in Eq. (\ref{equ:equ2}), and can be further described as
+This is the formulation of the optimization problem for subspace clustering in Eq. (\ref{equ:equ2}), and can be further described as:

-Unlike Eq. (\ref{equ:equ1}), $Y$ is the data matrix computed from each subset to represent $\boldsymbol{x}_{i}$.
-Thus, no constraint is required to except the trivial solution of representing a point as a linear combination of itself.
+Unlike in Eq. (\ref{equ:equ1}), here $Y$ is the data matrix computed from each subset to represent $\boldsymbol{x}_{i}$.
+Thus, no constraint is required to avoid the trivial solution of representing a point as a linear combination of itself.
 To explicitly express Eq. (\ref{equ:equ2}), the self-expressive coefficient vector $\boldsymbol{c}_{i}^{\ast}$ corresponding to $X$ is obtained by

-It is worth noting that each $\boldsymbol{c}^{\ast{(t)}}$ can be estimated independently from each subset.
-That is, this indicates that each $\boldsymbol{c}^{\ast{(t)}}$ can be computed in parallel to avoid computational burden.
+It is worth noting that each $\boldsymbol{c}^{\ast{(t)}}$ can be determined independently from each subset, so can be computed in parallel for speed.